Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

     it is similar to and different from other discrete structures.

-- **Data Analysis**:
-  - Given a data set of textual and numerical values, the learner will implement and use:
-    - An appropriate statistical technique as a Python function to summarize and analyze the data.
-    - An appropriate visualization technique as a Python function that can create graphs and diagrams that highlight the salient properties of the data set.

 - **Mathematical Functions**:
   - Leveraging their understanding of higher-order functions, lambda functions, and generating functions, the learner will, given a problem statement